How to Design Websites for a Local Audience

 - Services/Products: Note community preferences

-Including your exact location details and locally relevant terminology throughout your website will help search engines understand your geographic service area and readership.
+Including your exact location details and locally relevant terminology throughout your website will help search engines better understand your geographic service area and target audience.
 Users searching for businesses in your neighbourhood will quickly discover your website.

 Reflect Local Culture Through Design

-While solid SEO is critical, don’t overlook website design's impact on visitor experience.
+While solid SEO is critical, don’t overlook the impact of website design on visitor experience.
 Locals will connect better with sites containing subtle visual elements recognisable to residents.

 Images & Icons